gardener/machine-controller-manager/docs/FAQ.md

 If any of the above checks fails , the machine turns to `Unknown` phase.
 ### How does rate limiting replacement of machine work in MCM?
 How is it related to meltdown protection?

-Currently MCM replaces the `1` `Unkown` machines at a time per machinedeployment.
-This means until the particular `Unknown` machine get terminated and it replacement joins, no other `Unknown` machine would be removed.
+Currently MCM replaces only `1` `Unkown` machine at a time per machinedeployment.
+This means until the particular `Unknown` machine get terminated and its replacement joins, no other `Unknown` machine would be removed.

-The above is achieved by enabling `Machine` controller to turn machine from `Unknown` -> `Failed` only if the above condition is met. `MachineSet` controller on the other hand marks `Failed` machine as `Terminating` immedietly.
+The above is achieved by enabling `Machine` controller to turn machine from `Unknown` -> `Failed` only if the above condition is met. `MachineSet` controller on the other hand marks `Failed` machine as `Terminating` immediately.

 One reason for this rate limited replacement was to ensure that in case of network failures , where node's kubelet can't reach out to kube-apiserver , all nodes are not removed together i.e. `meltdown protection`.
 In gardener context however, [DWD](https://github.com/gardener/dependency-watchdog/blob/master/docs/concepts/prober.md#origin) is deployed to deal with this scenario, but to stay protected from corner cases , this mechanism has been introduced in MCM.